dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 Since this is midterm week, we'll do a low-key device lab by building the main black box of the IMU lab: the i2c device driver.

 The i2c protocol.
-You used our staff i2c code on tuesday to communicate with your accel/gyro, so it makes sense to write it yourself.
+You used our staff i2c code on Tuesday to communicate with your accel/gyro, so it makes sense to write it yourself.
 To remove all mystery, we will do it using both the hardware i2c in the bcm2835 and a bit-banged version.

-  - hardware i2c: described in the broadcom document pages 28---36 of the BCM document.
+  - hardware i2c: described in the Broadcom document pages 28---36 of the BCM document.
 Excerpted: [./docs/BCM2835-i2c.pdf][hw-i2c].

     You'll notice that the i2c datasheet looks similar to UART